-Impact is a way to measure the ‘bigness’ of code changes that are happening, in a way that goes beyond simplistic measurements like lines of code.
+Impact is a way to measure the amplitude of code changes that are happening in a more complex manner than measuring raw lines of code.

 Impact attempts to answer the question: "Roughly how much cognitive load did the engineer carry when implementing these changes?"